Model-Checking of Linear-Time Properties in Multi-Valued Systems: Introduction

-Despite their variety, existing model-checkers are typically limited to reasoning in classical logic.
+Despite their variety, existing model checkers are typically limited to reasoning in classical logic.
 However, there are a number of problems for which classical logic is insufficient.
 One of these is reasoning under uncertainty.
-This can occur either when complete information is not known or cannot be obtained (e.g., during requirements analysis), or when this information has been removed (abstraction).
-Classical model-checkers typically deal with uncertainty by creating extra states, one for each value of the unknown variable and each feasible combination of values of known variables.
+This can occur either when complete information is not known or cannot be obtained (e.g., during `requirements' analysis), or when this information has been removed (abstraction).
+Classical model checkers typically deal with uncertainty by creating extra states, one for each value of the unknown variable and each feasible combination of values of known variables.
 However, this approach adds significant extra complexity to the analysis.
-Classical reasoning is also insufficient for models that contain inconsistency.
+Classical reasoning is also insufficient for models that contain inconsistencies.
 Models may be inconsistent because they combine conflicting points of view, or because they contain components developed by different people.
 Conventional reasoning systems cannot cope with inconsistency because the presence of a single contradiction results in trivialization -- anything follows from $A\wedge \neg A$.
 Hence, faced with an inconsistent description and the need to perform automated reasoning, we must either discard information until consistency is achieved again, or adopt a nonclassical logic.
 Multi-valued logic (mv-logic, in short) provides a solution to both reasoning under uncertainty and under inconsistency.
 For example, we can use ¡°unknown¡± and ¡°no agreement¡± as logic values.
-In fact, model-checkers based on three-valued and four-valued logics have already been studied.
-For example, \cite{chechik00} used a three-valued logic for interpreting results of model-checking with abstract interpretation, whereas \cite{hazelhurst96} used four-valued logics for reasoning about abstractions of detailed gate or switch-level designs of circuits.
+In fact, model checkers based on three-valued and four-valued logics have already been studied.
+For example, \cite{chechik00} (c.f., \cite{shoham10}) used a three-valued logic for interpreting results of model-checking with abstract interpretation, whereas \cite{hazelhurst96} used four-valued logics for reasoning about abstractions of detailed gate or switch-level designs of circuits.
 For reasoning about dynamic properties of systems, we need to extend existing modal logics to the multi-valued case.
 Fitting \cite{fitting91} explores two different approaches for doing this: the first extends the interpretation of atomic formulae in each world to be multi-valued; the second also allows multi-valued accessibility relations between worlds.
 The latter approach is more general, and can readily be applied to the temporal logics used in model checking \cite{chechik012}.
 We use different multi-valued logics to support different types of analysis.
-For example, to model information from multiple sources, we may wish to keep track of the origin of each piece of information, or just the majority vote, etc. Thus, rather than restricting ourselves to any particular multi-valued logic, our approach is to extend classical symbolic model-checking to arbitrary multi-valued logics, as long as conjunction, disjunction and negation of the logical values are well defined.
-M. Chechik and her colleagues have done many excellent work along this line, see \cite{chechik00,chechik01,chechik04,chechik012,chechik06}.
+For example, to model information from multiple sources, we may wish to keep track of the origin of each piece of information, or just the majority vote, etc. Thus, rather than restricting ourselves to any particular multi-valued logic, our approach is to extend classical symbolic model checking to arbitrary multi-valued logics, as long as conjunction, disjunction and negation of the logical values are well defined.
+M. Chechik and her colleagues have published a series of papers along this line, see \cite{chechik00,chechik01,chechik04,chechik012,chechik06}.